ibm-cloud-docs/solution-tutorials/solution-template.md

 * {{site.data.keyword.cloud_notm}} GitLab configured with your SSH key.

 <!--##istutorial#-->
-You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
+You will find instructions to download and install these tools for your operating environment in the [Getting started with solution tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.

 To avoid the installation of these tools you can use the [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) from the {{site.data.keyword.cloud_notm}} console.
 {: tip}